mantidproject/mantid/docs/source/development/AlgorithmMPISupport.rst

 MoveInstrumentComponent                all
-Multiply                               all                     see ``BinaryOperation`` OneMinusExponentialCor                 all                     see ``UnaryOperation`` Plus                                   all                     see ``BinaryOperation`` PoissonErrors                          all                     see ``BinaryOperation`` PolynomialCorrection                   all                     see ``UnaryOperation``
+Multiply                               all                     see ``BinaryOperation`` OneMinusExponentialCor                 all                     see ``UnaryOperation`` Q1D2                                   all                     not all optional normalization inputs are supported Plus                                   all                     see ``BinaryOperation`` PoissonErrors                          all                     see ``BinaryOperation`` PolynomialCorrection                   all                     see ``UnaryOperation``